 Students are not permitted in the halls during class periods unless they have their student planner signed and dated by the appropriate teacher.
+Students should not be in the hall the first or last ten minutes of any class.

 Locker Searches